National, State & TUDA NAEP Overview

 - State NAEP tests public school students in grades 4 and 8.
 In 2009 and 2013, grade 12 students participated in state NAEP in a limited number of states, including Florida.

-- Samples are representative of the demographics of the population of the nation/state.
+- Samples are representative of the population demographics of the nation/state/jurisdiction/TUDAs.

-- Each student takes only a portion of the assessment of one subject - results are then assembled to form projected national, state, and TUDA results.
-No results are generated for schools or individual students.
+- Each student takes only a portion of the assessment in one subject - results are then assembled to form projected national, state/jurisdiction, and TUDA results.
+No results are generated for schools, classes, or individual students.

 Special Studies are administered according to the assessment schedule set by the National Assessment Governing Board (NAGB).
 Ongoing projects include the High School Transcript Study, a Technology-Based Assessment Project designed to explore the use of technology, especially the use of the computer as a tool to enhance the quality and efficiency of educational assessments, and the Long-Term Trend NAEP assessments that are designed to provide information on the changes in the basic achievement of students in mathematics and reading from the early 1970s to the present.
 They are administered nationally and report on student performance at ages 9, 13, and 17.

-In order to report NAEP data, NAEP requires a participation rate of at least 85 percent of the sampled public schools in each state and at least 90 percent of all sampled students in each of the sampled public schools.
+In order to report NAEP data, NAEP requires a participation rate of at least 90 percent of all sampled students in each of the sampled public schools.
+If this percentage is not achieved during the initial NAEP administration, a make-up session is scheduled.
 NAEP also requires that the proportion of all students excluded from the assessment sample should not exceed 5 percent and that 85 percent of the students selected for the assessment that are classified as either SD or ELL shall be included.
 NAEP strives for high participation rates because low percentages of participation and response rates greatly reduce the amount of potentially useful information that can be reported.

 State NAEP allows states to have a uniform measure to chart progress over time and compare student achievement with other states that share similar characteristics (e.g., population, geography, demographics).
 NAEP introduced state-level assessments in part because different assessments are given in each state, making direct comparisons of state-to-state results invalid.
 With NAEP, states can compare the knowledge and skills of their students with students in other states and the nation.
 Beginning in 2003, under NCLB, states were required to participate in NAEP Mathematics and Reading assessments in grades 4 and 8 every two years, in the odd-numbered years, in order to receive federal Title I funding.